 - 1) Operations of Shasta and Keswick reservoirs were the subject of multiple annual reviews.
-Shasta operations were one of the main focuses in the 2015 annual review. - 2) 2014 and 2015, the third and fourth years of drought conditions (e.g., dry hydrology, high air temperatures), resulted in extremely challenging operations of Shasta and Keswick reservoirs that resulted in many lessons learned on what to consider in the development and implementation of both the February forecast process and the May temperature management plan process. - 3) The main conclusion that NMFS has made is that the Shasta RPA actions are not performing as we thought it would when we wrote the 2009 CVP/SWP operations Opinion.
-The performance metrics in RPA Action I.2.1 have not been met.
-Even more important, the level of incidental take in 2014 and 2015 was greater than analyzed or authorized in 2009 when the RPA was developed.
-Therefore, a reinitiation trigger has been met.
-In light of this, Reclamation recently requested reinitiation of the CVP/SWP operations consultation.
-NMFS expects that reconsultation will provide a comprehensive analysis of integrated operations. - 4) New science and models, for example, the River Assessment for Forecasting Temperature decision support tool and the temperature-dependent mortality model, are available that should be included in the forecasting and temperature management process. - 5) Finally, since the 2011 amendment, there have been clarifications and adaptive management changes made that are reflected in this 2017 amendment to update the RPA.
+Shasta operations were one of the main focuses in the 2015 annual review. - 2) 2014 and 2015, the third and fourth years of drought conditions (e.g., dry hydrology, high air temperatures), resulted in extremely challenging operations of Shasta and Keswick reservoirs that resulted in many lessons learned on what to consider in the development and implementation of both the February forecast process and the May temperature management plan process. - 3) On August 2, 2016, Reclamation requested reinitiation of the entire CVP/SWP operations consultation, citing new information related to multiple years of drought and recent data demonstrating extremely low population levels of endangered Sacramento River winter-run Chinook salmon.3 In a August 17, 2016 response letter to Reclamation, NMFS agreed to reiniate consultation.4 - 4) New science and temperature survival models are available to describe what may be necessary to provide suitable winter-run spawning, egg incubation, and fry emergence throughout the temperature management season. - 5) Since the 2011 amendment, there have been clarifications and adaptive management changes made that are reflected in this 2017 amendment to update the RPA.